hammerheim-game/hammerheim-rules/8-scenarios.md

 The Giant Oak will be placed in the middle of the board.
 Each warband will roll a D3 for the amount of Shadow Dryads that will be placed on the board.
 The Shadow Dryads will be placed on the board before players roll for sides and will be placed within 8" of the Great Oak.
-The Great Oak and Shadow Dryads will always be the last “player” go move or take its turn.
+The Great Oak and Shadow Dryads will always be the last “player” to move or take its turn.

 The profiles of the Giant Oak and Dark Dryad can be found in the Monsters of Mordheim section at the end of this chapter.